-- Summarization is used to provide a more compact representation of the data set, including visualization and report generation.
-For example, after clustering is carried out, the clusters themselves are summarized (e.g. by generating the centroid of the cluster and the average distance from the centroid of points in the cluster) and these cluster summaries become the summary of the entire data set.
+- Summarisation is used to provide a more compact representation of the data set, including visualisation and report generation.
+For example, after clustering is carried out, the clusters themselves are summarised (e.g. by generating the centroid of the cluster and the average distance from the centroid of points in the cluster) and these cluster summaries become the summary of the entire data set.

 - Simulation is used to evaluate a variety of scenarios, thus addressing many important what-if questions.
 Simulation allows for the analysis of a complex model and understanding of how individual elements interact and affect the simulated environment.

 - Predictive modelling is used to identify the likelihood of future outcomes based on historical data.
 It allows going beyond knowing what has happened by providing the best assessment of what will happen in the future.
 It can be used, for example, to better understand changing market dynamics, or identifying the next best conversation for each customer.

 - Optimisation is used for recommending the best possible decision (whether for investment, distribution, allocation, etc.) by identifying the key variables, business rules and problem-specific constraints, and taking into account many objectives (e.g. inventory levels, DIFOT), thus providing trade-off analysis.